ISO 9004-3 1993 Guidelines in Plain English

 • Target values and tolerances.

-and analysis methods.
+• Sampling and measurement methods.

 Appoint design review team